BibliothecaDAO/master-scroll/docs/game/buildings.md

 ## Spatial areas

-Buildings take up square meters (sqm) on your Realm so you must choose which ones to build.
+Buildings take up square space on your Realm so you must choose which ones to build.

 You can calculate the sqm of the Realm by:

-> Regions * Cities + 25 = buildable sqm area
+> Regions * Cities + 25 = buildable space

 The above formula will give you the Realm’s max building sqm (which is the constraint) and you can’t build more than this at any given time.
-If you have built on all available sqm, you must wait for decay to happen or demolish buildings to create space.
+If you have built on all available space, you must wait for decay to happen or demolish buildings to create space.

 ---